 - If they were called or ordered to active duty under Title 10 in support of a contingency operation for more than 30 consecutive days on or after Sep.
 11, 2001.

 - They served continuously on active duty for 90 days or more.

-Check out the Tricare Reserve Select Fact Sheet to learn more about the costs and benefits of this program.
+Check out our Tricare Reserve Select overview to learn more about the costs and benefits of this program.

 Tricare Dental Coverage for Guard and Reserve